The Pinnacle Guide 2026: The World's Best Pinned Bars

 Toronto, Canada

-Suite 115 sits on College Street in Toronto's Little Italy strip, operating as an escape room-style bar that builds its identity around unexpected flavour combinations: milk tea, tteok-bokki, and apple ice wine foam in the same glass.
+Suite 115 sits on College Street in Toronto's Little Italy strip, operating as an escape room-style bar that builds its identity around unexpected flavour combinations: milk tea, tteok-bokki, apple ice wine foam in the same glass.
 The format is immersive by design, borrowing as much from game logic as from cocktail culture.
 It occupies a niche that most Toronto bars aren't attempting.

 Panamericano Bar